rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 ## 5. Download RKE Config File Template

-RKE uses a `.yml` config file to install and configure your Kubernetes cluster.
+RKE uses a YAML config file to install and configure your Kubernetes cluster.
 There are 2 templates to choose from, depending on the SSL certificate you want to use.

 1. Download one of following templates, depending on the SSL certificate you're using.